Aly & AJ: Activism

 The duo has used their platform for political advocacy, including support of LGBTQ+ rights, voter registration, Black Lives Matter, Planned Parenthood, and support for certain candidates in the Democratic Party.

 In a post on Twitter in January 2017, the duo expressed support for Planned Parenthood.
 In 2019, the duo partnered with HeadCount, enabling voter registration at the duo's concerts.
 The duo also partnered with The Trevor Project, an organization dedicated to youth suicide prevention in the LGBTQ+ community.
 They also partnered with Project HEAL, a charity dedicated to increasing access to treatment for eating disorders.
 The duo donated signed merchandise and other memorabilia to raise funds for these causes.

 In April 2019, in an op-ed published in Paper magazine, the sisters revealed their struggles with depression and anxiety to raise awareness and remove stigma around mental health medication.
 The piece also highlighted the struggles of LGBTQ+ youth.
 In February 2020, the duo released single "Attack of Panic", which dealt with themes of anxiety and panic attacks.

 In May 2020, they released a music video for their single "Joan of Arc on the Dance Floor", directed by Aly and her husband, Stephen Ringer, that featured clips of Republican members of the United States Senate Committee on the Judiciary who were responsible for the 2018 Supreme Court confirmation of Brett Kavanaugh after sexual assault allegations against him.
 The video's credits thank his accuser, Christine Blasey Ford, and Anita Hill, who accused Clarence Thomas of sexual harassment in 1991 prior to his appointment to the Supreme Court of the United States.
 Also in May 2020, the duo expressed support for Black Lives Matter in a post on Twitter.

 In June 2020, the duo hosted an all-night fundraising live stream, "Up All Night with Aly & AJ", which included a full live concert, acoustic performances, reactions to their earlier work and conversations with friends and collaborators, promoting donations to charities via Propeller.la.
 The stream raised US$30,000 for 13 charities, featuring one every hour: Color of Change, Frontline Foods, National Independent Venue Association's Save our Stages, Project HEAL, Women's History Museum, The Art of Elysium, The Trevor Project, Nalleli Cobo, GLAAD, Sierra Club, MusiCares, The Beauty Bus Foundation, and the Red Cross.

 In October 2020, the pair participated in canvassing events for Senate candidate Amy McGrath and in January 2021, they supported Senate candidates Jon Ossoff and Raphael Warnock in the 2020–21 United States Senate special election in Georgia.
-They also supported Joe Biden in the general election of the 2020 United States presidential election.
+They also supported Joe Biden in the general election of the 2020 United States presidential election and Kamala Harris in the 2024 election.

 In summer 2021, via Propeller.la, the duo offered a chance for a fan who supported their causes to meet them.